10 Things to Get Most Excited About on WWE Programming in 2019

 It all may fizzle out in another year or so, as WWE has a tendency to get complacent and lazy once new concepts are accepted and the focus can shift to whatever the next fancy new project is, but at least 2019 should see a big upgrade to SmackDown.

 As the year goes on, the return of XFL with the 2020 season will draw closer, meaning Vince McMahon will have to dedicate more of his time to get that organization situated.

 With his focus on that project, there is a chance he delegates more responsibility and Triple H, in particular, will end up taking on more of a role in charge of WWE's regular creative direction.

 We've already seen signs of this with Triple H controlling NXT and 205 Live without too much of McMahon's influence, as well as an increase in The Game's presence both in a television authority figure capacity and in the media, while McMahon steps aside.

-In the past few years, Triple H has gone from someone being groomed to take the reigns to actually being the public face of the company even more so than McMahon, in many ways.
+In the past few years, Triple H has gone from someone being groomed to take the reins to being the public face of the company even more so than McMahon, in many ways.